shaimaa-hshalaby/Angular_Guide/03-Components and databinding/README.md

 ### ViewEncapsulation.ShadowDom

-1. Create *ViewEncapsulationShadowDomComponent* and specify encapsulation type in the *@Component()* decorator with *ViewEncapsulation.ShadowDom* and add a style to <h2> inside the component styles -as follows:
+1. Create *ViewEncapsulationShadowDomComponent* and specify encapsulation type in the *@Component()* decorator with *ViewEncapsulation.ShadowDom*, then add a style to the heading tag h2 inside the component styles attribute as follows:

     ```
           import { Component, ViewEncapsulation } from '@angular/core';